01What Healthcare Insurance Plan Is Best?

 10 Ways to Keep Your Health Care and Insurance Affordable

-According to the January 2017 open enrollment report, 8.7 million individuals were signed up for 2017 Affordable Care Act (ACA) coverage through HealthCare.gov.
-Since then, we've all heard varying reports about how healthcare may change or is changing under Trumpcare, and it definitely is making people think twice about the future of healthcare plans and how to find affordable coverage, regardless of government plans.
-We have learned over the past couple of years that having access to a healthcare plan doesn’t automatically mean we are getting the cheapest plan or the best plan for our needs.
+According to the 2018 enrollment report 11.8 million individuals signed up or renewed through the marketplace for 2018 coverage through HealthCare.gov marketplace.
+We've all heard varying reports about how healthcare may change or is changing under Trumpcare, and it definitely is making people think twice about the future of healthcare plans and how to find affordable coverage, regardless of government plans.
+We have learned over the past couple of years that having access to a healthcare plan doesn’t automatically mean we are getting the cheapest plan or the best plan.
 If you are like many, you may be finding the rising costs of healthcare alarming.
-We're going to help you by providing some of the best tips and tricks to finding affordable health insurance - no matter what happens next.
+Here are some of the best tips and tricks to finding affordable health insurance - no matter what happens next.

 "1 in 5 American Families will struggle to pay a medical bill this year", National Patient Advocate Foundation (NPAF).